microsoft/BotBuilder-Samples/samples/java_springboot/16.proactive-messages/README.md

     - File -> Open Bot
     - Enter a Bot URL of `http://localhost:3978/api/messages`

+## Interacting with the bot

+In addition to responding to incoming messages, bots are frequently called on to send "proactive" messages based on activity, scheduled tasks, or external events.

+In order to send a proactive message using Bot Framework, the bot must first capture a conversation reference from an incoming message using `activity.getConversationReference()`.
+This reference can be stored for later use.

+To send proactive messages, acquire a conversation reference, then use `adapter.continueConversation()` to create a TurnContext object that will allow the bot to deliver the new outgoing message.

 ## Deploy the bot to Azure

 As described on [Deploy your bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli), you will perform the first 4 steps to setup the Azure app, then deploy the code using the azure-webapp Maven plugin.